sukhde/cards-game/README.md

 +  Player can click as many cards as he/she want at a time.

-+  Also the stars doesnot moves when i click so many cards agian and again.
++  Also the stars doesnot increases/decreases when you click so many cards agian and again.

  ## Author